Self-Supervised Learning for Glass Composition Screening: Results

-To illustrate this, Fig.~\ref{Fig:visual} presents the t-SNE visualization of the feature representations learned by \textit{DeepGlassNet} at different training stages.
-In this figure, red points represent the features of target class, while blue points represent features of non-target classes.
+To illustrate this, Fig.~\ref{Fig:visual} shows the TSNE visualization of the feature representations learned by \textit{DeepGlassNet} at different training stages within the target temperature range of 500–600°C. In this figure, red points represent the features of target class, while blue points represent features of non-target classes.
 At the initial stage of training, the feature representations of both classes are randomly distributed, showing no obvious clustering characteristics.
 However, as training progresses, it becomes evident that the features learned by \textit{DeepGlassNet} exhibit significant clustering features, allowing for an easy distinction between the features of target samples and those of non-target samples.

-\subsection{Visualization of Training Process}
+\subsubsection{Visualization of Training Process}

-Our self-supervised learning framework is meticulously designed to maximize the AUC classification metric by optimizing a contrastive loss function.
+Fig.~\ref{fig:vis} demonstrates the visualization of the self-supervised learning process within the target temperature range of 500–600°C. Our self-supervised learning framework is meticulously designed to maximize the AUC classification metric by optimizing a contrastive loss function.
 To substantiate this claim, we conducted a rigorous analysis of the changes in both the AUC and loss values as the training progressed in Fig.~\ref{fig:lossauc}.
 The results of this analysis unveiled a clear and consistent trend: as the loss value decreased, the AUC increased steadily.
 This observation not only validates our design choice but also demonstrates the effectiveness of the contrastive loss in enhancing the model's classification performance.
 Furthermore, to provide a more intuitive and comprehensive understanding of the model's performance during training, we presented the ROC curves at different training epochs in Fig.~\ref{fig:roc}.
 The ROC curve, which plots the true positive rate against the false positive rate at various threshold settings, serves as a graphical representation of the model's discriminative ability.
 The area under the ROC curve (AUC) provides a quantitative measure of this ability.
 As training proceeds, it is evident from Fig.~\ref{fig:lossauc} that the AUC increases progressively, indicating that the model's ability to distinguish between positive and negative classes improves over time.

-\subsection{Discussions}
+\subsubsection{Discussions}